top of page

 - Synthetic (processed) vitamins and minerals are not routinely recommended because they may compete with preferred natural sources, may have additives that are not as healthy, and overdose may cause toxicity.
 Discuss with doctor.

-Added oils/fats are "empty calories" high in calories, but not high in nutrients.
+Added oils/fats are "empty calories" very high in calories, but not high in nutrients.
 The following are all equivalent in calories.
+The hidden fat in eating out may be equivalent to an entire meal.

 "Ultra Processed Food [UPF] is the enemy."